 Venous plasma and blood data in PET

 Quantitative analysis of PET data requires precise measurements of radioactivity concentration in the tissue, and, for accurate normalization of the tissue concentration, an input function (IF).
-The concentration of the unchanged (non-metabolized) tracer in arterial plasma (or blood, depending on the radioligand) is the gold standard IF in quantitative PET data analysis.
+The concentration of the unchanged (non-metabolized) radiopharmaceutical in arterial plasma (or blood, depending on the radioligand) is the gold standard IF in quantitative PET data analysis.
 Arterial input function (AIF) is often referred to as plasma time-activity curve (PTAC) or blood time-activity curve (BTAC).
 Arterial catheterization for blood sampling in PET is safe (Jons et al., 1997; Everett et al., 2009) and reliable.
 The invasiveness of arterial puncture has stimulated development of alternative methods for obtaining the input function, but also led to using semiquantitative analysis methods that do not require input function, for example SUV.
 For certain radioligands and tissues, arterial input function (AIF) can be substituted by a reference tissue as input function in quantitative models.
 Alternative methods must be compared to and validated against results from analysis applying arterial input function (Riaño Barros et al., 2014; McGinnity et al., 2017).
 Image-derived or population-based input function methods often require a few blood samples for accurate scaling of the blood or plasma curve.
 For most radioligands, metabolite correction is necessary, requiring arterial blood sampling even when BTAC can otherwise be derived from dynamic PET image.
 If the first-pass extraction of the radioligand is low, then it may be possible to sample venous or arterialized venous blood instead of the arterial blood.

 Venous blood sampling is less invasive and labour-intensive procedure than arterial sampling.
 However, venous concentrations of a certain compound or radioligand are never consistent with the arterial concentrations.
 Arterial plasma concentrations are independent of the site of blood sampling, while the venous concentrations are dependent of the clearance of compound in the vascular bed and thus the sampling site (Chiou, 1989a and 1989b; Gumbleton et al., 1994; Peters & Jamar, 1998; Zanotti-Fregonara et al., 2011) Venous curve is also delayed and dispersed compared to the arterial curve.